ucsd-ets/datahub-docker-stack/Documentation/actions.md

 ## tag.yml

-This action is run manually and requires a given tag that all 4 images have been pushed with at one point (i.e. 2023.2-dev_branch).
+This action is run manually and requires an existing tag (most likely 202x.x-main).
+The requirement is that all 4 images had been pushed to Dockerhub AND their manifests (.md files) exist under wiki, like [this](https://github.com/ucsd-ets/datahub-docker-stack/wiki/ucsdets-scipy-ml-notebook-2023.2-main).
 There is an optional dry-run setting that allows you to verify the output of the action without actually pushing new stable images.

 After being executed, the action pulls each image in the stack from DockerHub using the ``doit tag`` as defined in [dodo.py](/dodo.py) and then pushes them back up to DockerHub using the format "**ucsdets\<image_name\>:\<year\>.\<quarter\>-stable**".
 For example: **ucsdets/datascience-notebook:2023.2-stable**.

-The tag pulls the year and quarter from the tag on the pre-existing image, regardless of configuration elsewhere.
-For example, if "2023.2-a1239a" is supplied to the action, it will always return "2023.2-stable" regardless of the current year or quarter.
+The tag pulls the images with matching tag to the value the user passes in, regardless of configuration elsewhere.
+For example, if "2021.2-dev" is supplied to the action, it will always try to look for those <image_name>:2021.2-dev and tag them as stable even if the most recent year-quarter prefix is 2023.2.

+It will update Home.md by appending the manifest links of these stable images to the table.

 This action will not run until the test_gpu.yml has been run and passed.

+## tag_global_stable.yml

+This is also a manual action and very similar to `tag.yml`.
+Here are their differences:

+- Its purpose is to tag the set of "year-quarter-stable" images (by `tag.yml`) into "global-stable" ones.
+E.g. **ucsdets/datascience-notebook:2023.2-stable** to **ucsdets/datascience-notebook:stable**.
+- A "year-quarter-stable" answers "what are the production images in that quarter", while a "global-stable" answers "what are the production images being used now, this quarter".
+- `tag.yml` expect an input like "202x.x-main", but branch name is not necessarily "main".
+I.e. in rare cases, you may enable the `Push Wiki to GitHub` step for a dev-branch build (such that their markdown manifests exist) and tag them as "year-quarter-stable".
+But `tag_global_stable.yml` enforces that you can only tag "year-quarter-stable" images into "global-stable".
+- The above enforcement is achieved by user input format. `tag.yml` receives **\<year\>.\<quarter\>-<branch_name>**" as input, while `tag_global_stable.yml` only accepts **\<year\>.\<quarter\>**".
+- `tag.yml` will update Home.md by appending another cell for "year-quarter-stable" images built in the current tagging action. `tag_global_stable.yml` will rewrite Stable_Tag.md, which only holds a single cell for current global-stable images.

 ## test_gpu.yml